Illubyte/lightweight-react-base/README.md

 The entry to your app is defaulted to `./src/index.html`.
 If you wish to change this, you can modify the commands in your `package.json` file.

+Note that this is also not a typo, within the container, the file path is `/srv/app/src/src/index.html`.

 Requirements
 ------------